What is Antimicrobial Epoxy, and Does it Work?

 A food processing plant's primary concern is to maintain a food-safe environment and to ensure that the food product does not harbor any bacteria or other contaminants.
 For this reason, epoxy flooring is the preferred and FDA-recommended flooring system for food processing facilities.

-Similarly, epoxies are used in pharmaceutical facilities, hospitals, and other environments where cleanliness is of concern.
+Similarly, an epoxy resin floor can used in pharmaceutical facilities, hospitals, and other environments where cleanliness is of concern.

 Epoxies and other seamless flooring systems are typically non-porous and they do not allow liquid or air to pass through them.
 Being a non-porous material, once cured, epoxy provides a surface that will not harbor bacteria.